saifuwallet/solana-advanced-connection/README.md

 # Solana Advanced Connection

-Light wrapper around `Connection` with fallback to other RPCs when something goes wrong, and balancing strategies
+Light wrapper around `Connection` with fallback to other RPCs when something goes wrong, load-balancing strategies and custom method routing.

 ## Install